MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.it-IT/OfficeUpdates/download-sizes-microsoft365-apps-updates.md

 > [!IMPORTANT]
-> - Apporteremo alcune modifiche ai canali di aggiornamento per Microsoft 365 Apps, tra cui l'aggiunta di un nuovo canale di aggiornamento (Monthly Enterprise Channel) e la modifica dei nomi dei canali di aggiornamento già presenti.
-Leggere [questo articolo](https://go.microsoft.com/fwlink/p/?linkid=2127441) per altre informazioni.
+> - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
+To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
-> - Office 365 ProPlus è stato rinominato Microsoft 365 Apps for enterprise a partire dalla versione 2004.Leggere  [questo articolo](https://go.microsoft.com/fwlink/p/?linkid=2123420) per altre informazioni.Nella nostra documentazione, in genere è sufficiente fare riferimento a Microsoft 365 Apps.
+> - Office 365 ProPlus è stato rinominato Microsoft 365 Apps for enterprise a partire dalla versione 2004.
+Leggere [questo articolo](https://go.microsoft.com/fwlink/p/?linkid=2123420) per altre informazioni.
+Nella nostra documentazione, in genere è sufficiente fare riferimento a Microsoft 365 Apps.

 > [!NOTE]